PhD in English with Graduate Certificate in Gender Studies. University of Southern California.

 With International Exchange Year, University of California at Berkeley, 2001-2.

-Queer theory; critical race and gender analysis; cultural studies; new media; speculative fiction in literature, film, and television; internet and fan cultures; remix video; technology studies; digital humanities.
+Queer theory and queer of color critique; feminist knowledge production; critical race and gender analysis; cultural studies; new media; speculative fiction in literature, film, and television; internet and fan cultures; remix video; technology studies; digital humanities.

-Multimodal research on new modes of grassroots artistic production and critique emerging from queer and feminist fan cultures’ online intersections with race, gender, and disability justice movements.
+Queer Geek Politics: Digital Social Justice and Media Fandom.
+Book project on queer and feminist fan cultures’ online intersections with race, gender, and disability justice movements.